Stacey Wions and Aleck Johnson

 And please keep in mind that dinner will not be served until very late.

-florists who can deliver flowers to the hotel Sunday morning.
+local florists who can deliver flowers to the hotel Sunday morning.

 Accommodations